philips-software/bom-base/README.md

 information and resolution of incorrect or missing metadata.
 A manual change of such metadata can in turn trigger other processes to complete additional fields.

+(See the [architecture document](docs/architecture.md) for a detailed technical description.)

 ## Dependencies

-The service requires Java 11.
+The service requires at least Java 11.

 ## Installation

+The Flutter web user interface is built by the `install_ui` script from the `/ui` directory.
+This script builds the web application and installs it into the `/src/main/resources/static` directory of the backend.

-The software is built by the Maven `mvn clean install` command.
+The backend is built by the Maven `mvn clean install` command.

-The server is started as a standard Java executable using `java -jar <application-name>.jar`.
+The backend server is started as a standard Java executable using `java -jar <application-name>.jar`.

 ## Configuration

-(No configuration supported.)
+(Empty)

 ## Usage